I previously wrote about my process to publish posts on my blog, but in the meantime I have been quite busy. My workflow has now changed quite a bit.

-As I added more features, the script grew in size drastically, which is why I refactored it into a standalone tool: notion-to-jekyll.
-The basic structure remained identical, but it’s a ✨python package✨ now.
-However, there have been a few upgrades.
+As I added more features, the script grew in size drastically, which is why I refactored it into a standalone cli: notion-to-jekyll.
+The basic structure remained identical, but it’s a cli tool now that can be used for any Jekyll site.

 • Instead of downloading all posts, it only exports those that have changed since it last downloaded them.